Undergraduate Course Catalog 2010-2011

 Curricula in the Marine Sciences

 There are currently two undergraduate majors and four minors in the marine sciences.
-The College of Life Sciences and Agriculture offers a B.S. in biology with an option in marine and freshwater biology (see biology under COLSA) and the Department of Earth Sciences offers an option in oceanography as part of its B.A.
-Earth sciences program.
+The College of Life Sciences and Agriculture offers a B.S. in Marine, Estuarine and Freshwater Biology and the Department of Earth Sciences offers an option in oceanography as part of its B.A.
+Earth Sciences program.
 In addition to these offerings, students can declare a major in any established discipline and augment it with a minor in marine biology, ocean engineering, oceanography, or wetland ecology.

 Students are encouraged to declare their intention to follow these programs as soon as possible.

 See College of Life Sciences and Agriculture Interdisciplinary Programs-Marine Biology at www.unh.edu/undergrad-catalog/colsa/marinebiology.